Confusion and conflict stir online after Trump’s premature claim of victory

 The monitoring group found a different user on Twitter taking a more belligerent tone, “And so the boogaloo begins” — a reference to a far-right movement that contends the United States will soon descend into civil war.
 The movement, which is virulently anti-government, has fueled numerous cases of real-world violence, including the fatal shooting of a security guard at a federal court in Oakland in May.

 A neo-Nazi group on Telegram, a messaging app with little moderation, predicted “actual civil war” could be weeks away, according to SITE.
+Also on Telegram was a post featuring an image of three rifles and a handgun, along with the words, “I’m ready.”
+Another poster wrote, “Get the guns and the amor [sic] ready.”

-“The far-right adopted a near-unanimously supportive and combative posture,” the monitoring group reported.
-“Supporters further indicated that a contested election would lead to far-right demonstrations and possible acts of violence.”
+“What is most alarming is the extent to which the disinformation about ‘stolen elections’ is being promoted alongside a call to arms,” said Rita Katz, executive director of SITE.

 On TheDonald, a pro-Trump message board previously banned from Reddit, roughly 6,000 accounts boosted an early-morning thread saying “they are trying to STEAL the election.
 We will never let them do it.”